hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

-Because there has been a large growth of open (public) DNSSEC validating resolvers that are subject to compute resource constraints when handling requests from anonymous clients, this document recommends that validating resolvers should change their behavior with respect to large iteration values.
-For this reason, validating resolver operators and validating resolver software vendors are encouraged to continue evaluating NSEC3 iteration count deployments and low their default acceptable limits over time.
-Similarly, because treating a high iterations count as insecure leaves zones subject to attack, validating resolver operators and validating resolver software vendors are further encouraged to lower their default and acceptable limit for returning SERVFAILs when processing NSEC3 parameters containing large iteration count values.
+Because there has been a large growth of open (public) DNSSEC validating resolvers that are subject to compute resource constraints when handling requests from anonymous clients, this document recommends that validating resolvers change their behavior with respect to large iteration values.
+Specifically, validating resolver operators and validating resolver software vendors are encouraged to continue evaluating NSEC3 iteration count deployments and lower their default acceptable limits over time.
+Similarly, because treating a high iterations count as insecure leaves zones subject to attack, validating resolver operators and validating resolver software vendors are further encouraged to lower their default and acceptable limit for returning SERVFAIL when processing NSEC3 parameters containing large iteration count values.
 See
 {{deploymentmeasurements}} for measurements taken near the time of publication and potential starting points.